John the Ripper Pro password cracker for Linux

 Your private download directory will be created and made available to you immediately upon receipt of your payment.

-Unconditional 7-day money back guarantee for credit card and PayPal payments: if you're for any reason or for no reason at all unsatisfied with the download service or the product, we will issue a refund for your order on your request if the request arrives within 7 days after your order date.
+Unconditional 7-day money back guarantee for purely online payments (including credit card payments, but not including bank wire transfers): if you're for any reason or for no reason at all unsatisfied with the product or download service, we will refund your payment on your request if the request arrives within 7 days after your payment date.

 Please don't hesitate to e-mail us at <orders at openwall.com> if you experience any problems placing an order or completing your download, or to request a refund.

-The following password hash types are currently supported (and more are planned):
+The following password hash types are currently supported in the latest version (and more are planned):

-You may browse the generic documentation for John the Ripper online.
+You can browse the generic documentation for John the Ripper online.
 Also relevant is our presentation on the history of password security.